-- The combined tennis and academic program empowers students to be lifelong learners while preparing each student to become successful, independent athletes in the 21st century.
+- Our program empower students to be lifelong learners while preparing each student to become successful independent athletes

 Why Niagara Academy?

 Niagara Academy is the only Ontario school that provides a comprehensive Academic and Tennis co-ed. program for grades 9-12, following the Ontario curriculum.